R

 Installing R for Linux & Windows Users

-First, we need to add a repository so that our operating system knows where to install the most recent version of R
+First, we need to add a repository so that our operating system knows where to install the most recent version of R from.

-Enter the following into the terminal and press Return
+Enter the following into the terminal and press Return:

 wget -qO- https://cloud.r-project.org/bin/linux/ubuntu/marutter_pubkey.asc | sudo tee -a /etc/apt/trusted.gpg.d/cran_ubuntu_key.asc